aya49/202105_sfu_cmpt_127/lectures.md

   - algorithm analysis: O(n)
   - arithmetic:+-*/ for numbers (e.g. int(5), long(10), float, double), % for integers (10%2 = 0; 10%3 = 1; 3%10=3)
 - 02.1 weekly workflow: lecture, lab task, repo
-- 02.2 tips:
+- 02.2 tips: ADD directory, path, relative...
-  - task 1: split code into many files
+  - task 1: header files (system supplied <>, my ""), functions, split code into many files ---THEY ALREADY KNOW MAKEFILE
+  - (task 2: arrays; pass to function) ADD about pointers * and &
+    - * pointer to memory
+    - * int  var = 20; int  *ip; ip = &var;
-  - (task 3: swap array elements)
+  - (task 3: swap array elements) ADD pointers in functions have void output because edit actual value!
-  - task 5: contains; look up C library string.h
+  - task 5: arguments; contains; look up C library string.h; ADD
+    - use std::string name("Hall"); OR std::string name; name = "Hall"; OR std::cin >> name;
+    - multidimensional arrays
-  - task 6: create a function
+  - (task 6: redirect stdin and stdout to a file; create a function)
-  - task 8: don't do 26 if statements, one for each letter
+  - task 8: letter frequency; don't do 26 if statements, one for each letter
-  - task 10: two points of a rectangle
+  - task 10: does a point lie in a rectange? two points of a rectangle
 - lab quiz 1 (about)

 week 05 2021-06-08